U.S. HHS chief vows to protect abortion access, but says much depends on states - NewsBreak

 Asked about other ideas, such as providing transportation for women who live in states that ban abortion to another state, such as vouchers, Becerra said, “Once we tell you exactly what we believe we are able to do, have the money to do, we will let you know, but until then, what I can simply say to you is every option is on the table.”

-The post U.S. HHS chief vows to protect abortion access, but says much depends on states appeared first on Alaska Beacon .
+The post U.S. HHS chief vows to protect abortion access, but says much depends on states appeared first on Nebraska Examiner .

 Comments / 0